ibra-econ/python-analysis-quick-reference-guide/viz_qrg.md

 ### Setting up

-    %matplotlib inline
+    import matplotlib.pyplot as plt
-    # essential to making visualizations show in iPython
+    %matplotlib notebook 	# essential to making visualizations show in iPython
+    %matplotlib inline 		# another option for making visualizations show in iPython -- more lightweight.

 ## Scatterplots